Reiki: Its Role in Supporting Autoimmune Disease Treatments

 Less Anxiety and/or Depression

-Research regarding Reiki’s effect on immune function is lacking.
+Statistical research regarding Reiki’s effect on immune function needs to be done.
 However, many patients with autoimmune diseases report a reduction in symptoms after undergoing Reiki treatments.
 Furthermore, there is no evidence that Reiki is harmful to people with these conditions, so it is a low-risk choice for people looking for natural treatment options.

 Keep in mind that Reiki sessions are not a substitute for standard medical treatment.
 However, many people suffering from autoimmune diseases have reported benefits when Reiki was added to their treatment regimen.